shashisahu1038/vsd_lab/README.md

 **-> After Synthesis is completed,we have seen all the details about the synthesis of the design(picorv32a)**

-**•The Chip Area of the module 147712.918400 as shown in figure-**
+**•The Chip Area of the module 147712.918400 as shown in figure-** steps to convert magic layout to std cell LEF
 ![day_1_5](https://github.com/shashisahu1038/vsd_lab/assets/165407652/4d7c0656-325d-4a40-a850-f97c1e69faa6)